List of Dream Maker contestants: Group Battle Performances (Episodes 6-8)

 Different from the Produce 101 series, the Dream Mentors chose ten trainees whom they think has a leader material.
 The Dream Mentors chose Wilson Budoy, Vinci Malizon, Jeromy Batac, Drei Amahan, Tatin Castillon, Reyster Yton, KL Socobos, Laurence Matias, Matt Cruz, and Russu Laurente to be the leaders of their respective team.
-Wilson, as the highest-ranking leader, chooses his team members first, onw at a time.
+Wilson, as the highest-ranking leader, chooses his team members first, one at a time.
 The process of choosing was based on their ranking from the 1st Mentors' evaluation.

 Each member can receive a maximum of 800 points from the 8 Mentors.

 All members of the winning team will receive a benefit of 100 points, which will be added up to their Mentors' Points.